urielemak/maven-bundle-archetype/README.md

 A basic Maven archetype for create OSGI Bundles with Apache Felix.

 ## Installation
-Firt of all, clone this repo in your directory.
+First of all, clone this repo in your directory.

     git clone https://github.com/urielemak/maven-bundle-archetype